310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Shinobu %}
-Oooh, Ra*bits~!
-We apologise for taking so long to arrive.
-While we were trying to get here, Taichou-dono kept trying to flee whenever he saw a monster on the way over here~♪
+Oooh, Ra*bits\~!
+We apologize for taking so long to arrive.
+While we were trying to get here, Taichou-dono kept trying to flee whenever he saw a monster on the way over here\~♪
 {% endbubble %}

 {% bubble Midori %}